Battle of Arnhem: Day 5 – Thursday 21 September

-Throughout the morning, the Germans mopped up British survivors and stragglers in hiding around Arnhem bridge.
-It took several hours to clear the bridge of debris allowing German armour to cross and reinforce Nijmegen.
-Crucially, the British had held the bridge long enough to allow Nijmegen bridge to be captured by the 82nd Airborne and Guards' Armoured Division working together.
-With the resistance at the bridge crushed, the Germans had more troops available to commit to the Oosterbeek engagement, although this changed suddenly in the afternoon.
+Throughout the morning, the Germans mopped up British survivors and stragglers hiding around Arnhem bridge.
+It took several hours to clear the bridge of debris to allow German armour to cross and reinforce Nijmegen.
+The British had held the bridge for long enough for the 82nd Airborne Division and the Guards Armoured Division to capture the Nijmegen bridge.
+With the resistance at the bridge at an end, the Germans had more troops available for the Oosterbeek engagement, although this changed suddenly in the afternoon.

-Delayed by weather, the parachute infantry battalions of Stanisław Sosabowski's 1st (Polish) Parachute Brigade were finally able to take off in England.
-114 C-47s took off but 41 aircraft turned back after Troop Carrier Command decided it would be too dangerous to land if the aircraft were up too long.
-The remainder pressed on; they did not have the correct transmission codes and did not understand the messages.
-One of the few messages to get out of Arnhem warned the Poles that DZ 'K' was not secure and to land instead on the polder east of Driel where they should secure the Heveadorp ferry on the south bank of the Rhine.
-The Poles dropped under fire at 17:00 and sustained casualties but assembled in good order.
+Delayed by weather, the 1st (Polish) Parachute Brigade (Stanisław Sosabowski) were finally able to take off; 114 C-47s took off but 41 aircraft turned back after Troop Carrier Command decided it would be too dangerous to land if the aircraft were up too long.
+The remainder pressed on; they did not have the correct transmission codes and did not understand wireless messages.
+One of the few messages to get out of Arnhem warned the Poles that DZ 'K' was not secure and to land instead on the polder east of Driel, where they should secure the Heveadorp ferry on the south bank of the Rhine.
+The Poles dropped under fire at 17:00 and suffered casualties but assembled in good order.
 Advancing to the river bank, they discovered that the ferry was gone; the ferryman had sunk it to deny its use to the Germans.

-The arrival of the Poles relieved the pressure on the British as the Germans were forced to send more forces south of the Rhine.
-Fearing an attack on the southern end of the road bridge or the Nijmegen road, a battalion of the 34th SS Volunteer Grenadier Division Landstorm Nederland, Machine Gun Battalion 47 and other Kampfgruppes headed across the river overnight.
+The arrival of the Poles relieved the pressure on the British, as the Germans sent forces south of the Rhine.
+Fearing an attack on the southern end of the road bridge or the Nijmegen road, a battalion of the 34th SS Volunteer Grenadier Division Landstorm Nederland, Machine Gun Battalion 47 and other Kampfgruppen headed across the river overnight.